eugenetan01/DBS_ACID_POV/README.md

 This proof shows that you can achieve ACID guarantees on a transaction, and how errors are handled and transactions are rolled back during such events.

+To do so we will be running 2 scenarios.

 ---

 ## Setup